loekcleophas/loekcleophas.github.io/_posts/2022-06-16-spotlight-interview-for-the-MDE-network.md

 ---
 layout: post
-title: Spotlight interview for the MDE Network.
+title: Spotlight interview for the MDE Network
 #subtitle: Each post also has a subtitle
 #gh-repo: daattali/beautiful-jekyll
 #gh-badge: [star, fork, follow]